 Contestants bring their own ingredients and cookware (pots and pans, cutting boards,knives, spoons, spatulas, etc.) Let us know if you’re missing something, though, we can probably help out.
-We have extra camp stoves!

 Contestants should also supply their own heat (propane camp stoves, butane burners, etc.) If you need a heat source, check in the pavilion early Saturday morning; we have additional stoves available.

-Special Offer Continued for 2017: FREE SATURDAY ADMISSION.
+As always, cook-off contestants receive FREE SATURDAY ADMISSION.
 Once you have registered at the cook-off pavilion on Saturday and set up your cooking table, just walk over to the ticket booth for a refund on your admission ticket ($15.
 Does not include camping price).